NeedaMehmud/advanced-css-portfolio/README.md

 ## Welcome to my Portfolio!

 In this assignment, I am showcasing my skills to you by highlighting what I have learned in this class.
 This portfolio was made with hard work, love CSS and HTML.
-Below is a list of Acceptance Criteria that have been met.
+Below is a list of Acceptance Criteria that have been met except adding more images.
+I did my very best to add those imges within the grid but made the page worse.
+Because of some mistakes that were made, I have a large white gap.
+I tried to remove it but was not successful.

-Go ahead and check it out!
+That being said, go ahead and check it out!

 ## User Story